wallarm/product-documentation/docs/latest/about-wallarm/api-leaks.md

 * Detect and [**perform measures to block**](#making-decisions) usage of leaked credentials until they are regenerated or removed.
 This requires deployed Wallarm [node(s)](../user-guides/nodes/nodes.md).

 ![API Leaks](../images/about-wallarm-waf/api-leaks/api-leaks.png)

+By default, the API Leaks module is disabled.
+To get access to the module, please send a request to [Wallarm technical support](mailto:support@wallarm.com).

 ## Issues addressed by API Leaks